craigmaslowski/Backbone.Factory/README.md

 });
 ```

-An added benefit to using Backbone.Factory is the ability to easily mock these properties when testing without changing any of your Backbone code.
+An added benefit to using Backbone.Factory is the ability to easily mock the broker when testing without changing any of your Backbone code.

 ```JavaScript
 var mockBroker = {